UTAH DEPARTMENT OF WORKFORCE SERVICES

 Vacation, Holiday, Severance or Separation Pay

 Severance pay is defined as a payment made by an employer that would not have been made except for the severance of the employment relationship.
-All vacation, holiday, severance or separation pay you have received or will receive must be reported to the Claims Center.
+All vacation, holiday, severance, paid/personal time off (PTO), or separation pay you have received or will receive must be reported to the CARE Team.
 These types of payments are usually considered earnings.
 You will not be eligible for waiting-week credit or unemployment benefits for weeks in which those payments equal or exceed your weekly benefit amount.

 Training or school attendance may interfere with your availability for full-time work and your eligibility for benefits.
 Any school attendance or training must be reported when you file your weekly claim.
 This includes training required by an employer.
 Under limited circumstances, school attendance may be approved while receiving benefits.